 Scaling and root planning are common, non-surgical procedures that remove bacterial toxins from the gum pockets and rid the tooth and root surfaces of calculus (tartar).
 The dentist will also provide their patient with recommendations and advice on how they can maintain their oral health and reduce risks to their child’s health at home.
 Smoking cessation, taking supplementary vitamins, and making dietary changes are all simple ways patients can vastly reduce the effects of periodontal disease.

-If you have any questions or concerns about periodontal disease and its effect on pregnancy in Brooklyn, please contact our Brooklyn Dentist.
+If you have any questions or concerns about periodontal disease and its effect on pregnancy, please contact our Brooklyn Dentist.